runceel/ReactiveProperty/docs/docs/features/Commanding.md

 ReactiveCommand<string> alwaysExecutableAndHasCommandParameterCommand = new ReactiveCommand<string>(); // has command parameter and always can execute version.
 ```

-And you can set the initial return value of CanExecute method using factory extension method's initalValue argument.
+You can set the initial return value of `CanExecute` method using the factory extension method's `initalValue` argument.
-The default value is true.
+The default value is `true`.

 ```csharp
 IObservable<bool> canExecuteSource = ...;